The idea of an asset-based workflow is commonplace but deserves some focused discussion.

 this at any time (but not mid-performance).
 The default workspace

-and it's possible that you'll never need to change it.
+is ~/Documents/Hz or /HzWeb and it's possible that you'll never

-This is because you can create any number of sub-projects within your
+need to change it.
+This is because you can create any number of

 The Workspace Panel displays files and subfolders of your current workspace and can assist with tasks of file creation, deletion, renaming and organization.
 You can drag files atop other panels within Hz to drop an asset reference onto a parameter or into your Code.

 In order to maximize the portability of your projects across machines, it's best to refer to assets in a workspace-relative form.
-Again, the Workspace Panel and the Hz Runtime's Loader class come to your aid in producing and resolving relative asset references.
+Again, the Workspace Panel and the Hz Runtime's WSLoader class come to your aid in producing and resolving relative asset references.

 Asset files come in a variety of types and represent the core of your project.
 The usual suspects for music production include:

-)Hz extends this set to include
+.wav, .aiff).knt, .vitallfo).mid)Hz extends this set to include

-)Taking the asset-based idea to its extreme, each significant
+.js).hz).yaml, json)Taking the asset-based idea to its extreme, each significant

 asset resides within its own file.
 For example, rather

-than burn several note sequences into a larger driver file
+than burn several note sequences into a larger driver file,

-into its own separate file (.hz
+storing these notes into its own separate file (.hz, .abc, .mid)

-the constituents of your project simply by inspecting the
+understand the constituents of your project simply by inspecting the

 workspace contents.